dimitrismit/ntua_advanced_databases/README.md

 ## General Information
 **Team Members:** <br>
-Dimitris Mitropoulos <br>
+Dimitris Mitropoulos, el18608 <br>
-Konstantinos Sideris
+Dimitris Houpas, el18116

 **Subject:** <br>
 This is a project for 'Advanced Topics in Database Systems', National Technical University of Athens for the winter semester 2023-2024.